mvysny/mvysny.github.io/_posts/2023-5-24-starfive-visionfive2.md

 Then, insert the SD Card, Ethernet cable and the power.
 You can also connect the device to the monitor - if everything goes well you'll see the system booting up.
 Success!

-The system starts in pink mode for some unknown reason, and blinks like crazy.
+The system starts in 1024x768 resolution in pink mode for some unknown reason, and blinks like crazy.
 The best way is to figure out the IP address assigned to the device, then ssh to it via `ssh user@192.168.0.36`, password `starfive`.